popeadam/Kometa/docs/defaults/collections.md

 ## Separators

-Most Metadata files use separators to denote different sections of collection like actor collections vs studio collections.
+Most Metadata Files use separators to denote different sections of collection like actor collections vs studio collections.

 **Chart Separator and Award Separator each have their own file, while the other Separators are part of their respective